StrangePan/Website/content/about_this_site.md

 images, and video players.
-The reason I have chosen to build a custom website rather than use a content management system such as WordPress or Joomla is simple; I want first-hand experience working with new web technolgoies and building powerful applications.
+The reason I have chosen to build a custom website rather than use a content management system such as WordPress or Joomla is simple; I want first-hand experience working with new web technologies and building powerful applications.
 Technology is my passion, so I try to grasp every opportunity I can to learn about these magical machines that we call "computers."